mjc-school/MJC-School/stage #3/module #4. REST Basics - Spring Web/lesson #4. Spring REST/content.md

 local to a given Servlet instance.
 See the picture below:
 ![Typical Сontext Hierarchy in Spring Web Application](media/TypicalСontextHierarchyInSpringWebApplication.PNG)

-### Versioning a REST API
+## Versioning a REST API

 There are some ways of versioning REST API.
 Let's consider the high level approaches to versioning the REST API:
-- **URI Versioning** – version the URI space using version indicators.
+- URI Versioning – version the URI space using version indicators.
-- **Versioning using Accept Header** – version REST API using Media Type.
+- Using Accept Header – version REST API using Media Type.
-- **Versioning using Custom Header** - version REST API using custom http header.
+- Using Custom Header - version REST API using custom http header.
-- **Versioning using URI parameter** - version REST API using URI query parameter.
+- Using URI parameter - version REST API using URI query parameter.

 **1. URI Versioning**